 Jeremy grew up in Madison, Mississippi 30 minutes outside of Jackson.
 His dad, a preacher, was a music minister at the time and that experience offered Jeremy a unique musical environment growing up.
 When he was very young, he tried to emulate his mother’s vocals while singing in church unknowingly learning how to harmonize.
 In his first audition for the children’s choir, Jeremy surprised everyone with his self-taught singing ability.
 He explains, “When I was four while matching the piano key pitches I would add my own harmony lines to what they were playing.
 My parents asked me how I was doing that and I didn’t know, I was just doing what I heard my mom do.”

-Jeremy sang, played trombone and guitar throughout grade school, and was a huge fan of Jeff Buckley, finding inspiration from his music.
-His older brother Richie, also a musician, singer, and bandmate who has been involved with Jeremy musically since childhood.
-Outside of music, they have a side-hustle selling their own hot sauce from the peppers they grow called Blister Hot Sauce, inspired by their love of spicy cajun food.
+Jeremy sang and played trombone and guitar throughout grade school, and was a huge fan of Jeff Buckley, finding inspiration from his music.
+His older brother Richie, is also a musician, singer, and bandmate who has been involved with Jeremy musically since childhood.
+Outside of music, they have a side hustle selling their own hot sauce from the peppers they grow called Blister Hot Sauce, inspired by their love of spicy cajun food.
 Jeremy’s baby brother is also a gifted singer and drummer.
 The three brothers work independently on their own music careers and together were in the well-known acapella group, “Street Corner Symphony.”

 Jeremy attended community college with plans to transfer to The University of Mississippi with a degree in music education.
 He felt he needed a backup plan in case his music career didn’t pay off but dropped out to join the band, Geronimo Rex as lead singer.
 Their style, progressive rock meets “The Beatles,” combined odd time signatures with catchy melodies and harmonies in the songs they performed.
 After their five-year run with considerable acclaim as one of the most popular bands in Mississippi, the limelight burned out and Jeremy knew he wanted to continue growing his career in music.